Deformations of singular Fano and Calabi-Yau varieties: Local deformation theory

-If $n$ is odd and $n\ge 3$, say $n=2k-1$ with $k\ge 2$, then the affine cone over a smooth hypersurface of degree $k$ in $\Pee^n$ is $1$-liminal.
-In case $n$ is even and $n\geq 4$, say $n =2k$, an example of a $1$-liminal singularity is given by the weighted homogeneous polynomial \end{example}
+Again by Corollary~\ref{wtscor}, if $n$ is odd and $n\ge 3$, say $n=2k-1$ with $k\ge 2$, then the affine cone over a smooth hypersurface of degree $k$ in $\Pee^n$ is $1$-liminal.
+Likewise, in case $n$ is even and $n\geq 4$, say $n =2k$, an example of a $1$-liminal singularity is given by the weighted homogeneous polynomial \end{example}

 The following shows that our definitions of $1$-rational and $1$-Du Bois agree with the definitions of \cite[\S4]{KL2} and \cite{FL22c} for the $1$-rational case, and \cite{MOPW}, \cite[(1)]{JKSY-duBois}, \cite{MP-Mem} for the $1$-Du Bois case.
-(See \cite[Theorem 5.2(iv) and Theorem 5.3(iv)]{FL22d} for a generalization.)
+(See \cite[Theorem 5.2(iii) and Theorem 5.3(iii)]{FL22d} for a generalization.)

 \begin{proposition} \begin{enumerate} \item[\rm(i)] An isolated rational lci singularity $X$ is $1$-rational $\iff$ $H^q(\hX; \scrO_{\hX}) = H^q(\hX; \Omega^1_{\hX}(\log E)) = 0$ for all $q>0$.

 \item[\rm(ii)] An isolated rational lci singularity $X$ is $1$-Du Bois in the sense of Definition~\ref{defsub} $\iff$ $H^q(\hX; \scrO_{\hX}(-E)) = H^q(\hX; \Omega^1_{\hX}(\log E)(-E)) = 0$ for all $q>0$. \end{enumerate} \end{proposition} \begin{proof} Proof of (i): The $\impliedby$ implication is clear.
 Conversely, if $X$ is $1$-rational, then by definition $H^{n-2}(\hX; \Omega^1_{\hX}(\log E)) = 0$.
 By Theorem~\ref{maintheorem}(iii), since $X$ is rational, $H^1_E(\hX; \Omega^{n-1}_{\hX}(\log E)(-E)) =0$, and hence by duality $H^{n-1}(\hX; \Omega^1_{\hX}(\log E)) =0$.
 Then it follows from the exact sequence (\ref{1.1}) and Theorem~\ref{numervan} that $H^q(\hX; \Omega^1_{\hX}(\log E)) =0$ for $0< q < n-2$.
 Thus $H^q(\hX; \scrO_{\hX}) = H^q(\hX; \Omega^1_{\hX}(\log E)) = 0$ for all $q>0$.